Best Lead-Free Hunting Ammunition: Is Copper the New Lead?

 Health Benefits of Lead-Free Ammunition

-At this point, everyone knows that there are health risks regarding lead exposure.
-While it isn’t something I worry about regularly, there has been interesting research to suggest lead-free hunting ammunition is actually worth the switch.
+Everyone knows about the health risks associated with lead exposure.
+While I'm not chiefly interested in copper ammo for its health benefits, there has been interesting research to suggest lead-free hunting ammunition is actually worth the switch.

-For example, studies done in the UK suggest that there are notable levels of lead in venison killed with lead-core ammunition.
+For example, studies done in the UK suggest that there are significant levels of lead in venison harvested with lead projectiles.
 However, if you aren’t getting a buck every week and serving it for supper every night, you will probably be okay.

 Are there lead-free rimfire cartridges?

-Yes, actually.
+Yes.
 Norma Eco-Speed 22 is one example of lead-free rimfire ammunition.
-However, this type of ammo is challenging to find in stock and from our favorite ammunition manufacturers.
+However, this type of ammo is challenging to find in stock.

 Do copper bullets have the same muzzle velocities as traditional bullets?